 Jeremiah holds a Master of Music from Oklahoma City University and a Bachelor of Fine Arts from the University of the Arts where he served for three years on the staff of the Pre-College musical theater program, additional study in acting at Circle in the Square.
 He is a member of Actors’ Equity Association, ASCAP, Stage Directors and Choreographers Society (Associate), American Federation of Musicians (Local 580), Dramatists Guild, and Musical Theatre Educators’ Alliance.

-Currently: Directing Working and Lucas Hnath’s The Thin Place at Chadron State College (Spring 2023).
+Currently: Directing Working and Lucas Hnath’s The Thin Place at Chadron State College (Spring 2023); Directing Clue the Musical at Post Playhouse (Summer 2023).
 Development and writing of book, music, and lyrics for Suddenly, a new musical.

 M.M. in Musical Theatre Performance & Pedagogy, Oklahoma City University